-FBI & Fire Danger Rating (as per Section 7.1.1) Works Fire Preparedness Code Fire Preparedness Requirements (as per Section 7.1.1) Fire Behaviour Index 0-5 (No Fire Danger Rating) Fire difficult to ignite and sustain.
+FBI & Fire Danger Rating (as per Section 7.1.1) Works Fire Preparedness Code Fire Preparedness Requirements Fire Behaviour Index 0-5 (No Fire Danger Rating) Fire difficult to ignite and sustain.
 Fires generally unlikely to spread and likely to self-extinguish.
-Potential for any spotting is very limited and likely <150 m Fire control relatively simple Fire Behaviour Index 6-11 (No Fire Danger Rating) Slow spreading fires, Spotting is sporadic and The Chief Warden must ensure: Site works must be in accordance with standard procedures, including compliance with Hot Works Permit conditions Induction and briefings include ignition prevention and fire response actions Fire Danger is assessed for the day in accordance with Section 7.1.
-This assessment shall include, but not be limited to, considering the forecast FDR for the coming four days in programming work and in setting any work limitations Personnel are notified in accordance with Section 7.1 Code Yellow work limitations are enforced, or higher code limitations are applied if deemed appropriate by the Chief Warden or delegate, considering forecast FDR for the coming four days Spotting is sporadic and limited to short-distances (up to 400 m) Fire control mostly simple with sufficient resources and becoming more complex at higher intensities Category 1 preparedness requirements are implemented Category 1 preparedness requirements: Each vehicle, workplace centre or mechanical plant must have available for immediate use: One 15L knapsack or equivalent1 filled with water
+Potential for any spotting is very limited and likely <150 m Fire control relatively simple Fire Behaviour Index 6-11 (No Fire Danger Rating) Slow spreading fires, Spotting is sporadic and limited to short-distances (up to 400 m) Fire control mostly simple with sufficient resources and becoming more complex at higher intensities CODE YELLOW (FBI 11 or less) The Chief Warden must ensure: Site works must be in accordance with standard procedures, including compliance with Hot Works Permit conditions Induction and briefings include ignition prevention and fire response actions Fire Danger is assessed for the day in accordance with Section 7.1.
+This assessment shall include, but not be limited to, considering the forecast FDR for the coming four days in programming work and in setting any work limitations Personnel are notified in accordance with Section 7.1 Code Yellow work limitations are enforced, or higher code limitations are applied if deemed appropriate by the Chief Warden or delegate, considering forecast FDR for the coming four days Category 1 preparedness requirements are implemented Category 1 preparedness requirements: Each vehicle, workplace centre or mechanical plant must have available for immediate use: One 15L knapsack or equivalent1 filled with water